xpladev/docs/content/en/develop/develop/tools/contracts/about-contracts.md

 # About @xpladev/contracts

-`@xpladev/contracts` is a Solidity interface package for interacting with [XPLA Chain's precompile contracts](../../../smart-contract-guide/evm/use-precompile-contract).
+`@xpladev/contracts` is a Solidity interface package for interacting with [CONX Chain's precompile contracts](../../../smart-contract-guide/evm/use-precompile-contract).
 This package provides type-safe interfaces for precompile contracts that allow access to various Cosmos SDK modules (bank, staking, governance, distribution, etc.) within the EVM environment.

 ## Overview

-XPLA Chain is a Cosmos SDK-based blockchain that supports Solidity smart contracts through the EVM module.
+CONX Chain is a Cosmos SDK-based blockchain that supports Solidity smart contracts through the EVM module.
 Precompile contracts are pre-compiled contracts deployed at specific addresses that provide direct access to Cosmos SDK module functionality within the EVM environment.

 The `@xpladev/contracts` package provides standardized Solidity interfaces for interacting with these precompile contracts.